Regional Communication Aid Service (RCAS)

 How do I access the service?

 You can also refer yourself or be referred by a professional in a statutory service role such as a NHS funded professional, local authority funded professional or education funded professional involved in your care.
+However, it is important to ensure that referrers are able to provide ongoing support throughout the assessment, loan and long term use of a communication aid.

 The Regional Communication Aid Service can be contacted by telephone, email or in writing.